-3(b) OPPOSING submitters' comments on creation of absolute height limits (231 submitters)
+3(b) OPPOSING submitters' comments on creation of absolute (231 submitters) height limits

 • The additional building height should not be linked to the provision of public amenities or social housing, which will stifle commercial viability of many projects (which is difficult enough in the first place) and provide facilities for free, both being morally dishonest.
 There is ample existing affordable housing in South Perth.